Jean Hofve, Holistic Veterinarian

 Recent research suggests a fascinating connection between electromagnetic radiation and cellular changes that can lead to cancer.
 Sources of electromagnetic radiation include sunlight, cell phone and broadcasting towers, underground and aboveground power cables (ambient sources outside our control); but also home wiring, electrical cords and outlets, microwave ovens, appliances, cordless and cellular phones, computer monitors, and televisions.
 This is especially relevant for cats, who love to curl up in warm places, like the top of the TV or computer monitor.
 Keep your companion’s bed as far away from electrical components as possible.
 At night, make sure all electronics are turned off.
 This is important not just for the radiation, but also light.
 Even the tiny glow from power indicators can be disruptive to sleep, and inhibit the body’s healing cycles.

-Flea management is an essential part of health, but spot-on flea control products such as Advantage, Frontline, and Revolution, are heavy-duty pesticides.
+Flea management is an essential part of health, but conventional spot-on flea control products that you find at grocery stores and most pet stores are heavy-duty pesticides.
 These poisons absorb through the skin permeate the animal’s system; while a portion of them are eliminated in the urine and the feces, some components may not be cleared and can contribute to the toxic sludge build-up in the extracellular matrix.
 Tablets given by mouth are no better.
-A recent report from the U.S. Environmental Protection Agency makes it clear that every commercial flea product can cause illness and even death in pets; in response, the agency is encouraging more truthful labeling, but it is not requiring safer products.
+A recent report from the U.S. Environmental Protection Agency makes it clear that every conventional pesticide-based flea product can cause illness and even death in pets; in response, the agency is encouraging more truthful labeling, but it is not requiring safer products.

 There are many

 natural flea control products that offer effective non-toxic alternatives to chemical pesticides.
 They take slightly more effort than putting occasionally a few drops on your companion’s skin, but they are well worth it for the long-term health of your friend.
 For more information, please see: